thelarsson/super-bassoon/README.md

+⚠️ Legal Disclaimer

+The use of this software is entirely at your own risk.
+The developer shall not be held liable for any direct, indirect, incidental, or consequential losses arising from the use of this trading bot.

+This bot does not provide financial advice, and no guarantees are made regarding profitability, performance, or accuracy of its strategies or signals.

+By using this software, you agree that you are fully responsible for your trading decisions and any outcomes resulting from them.

 IG Trading Bot

 A professional trading bot for long-term growth with IG.com.
 Focuses on Dollar-Cost Averaging (DCA) and trend following with ETFs and blue-chip stocks.